 What about if you want to buy new goals now?

 Again, don’t worry!
 We believe the guidance from the FA will be that you can carry on purchasing goals that conform to the old standards up until the start of the 2019/20 season.
-Although some may claim otherwise, we don’t believe any manufacturer in the UK as yet has a football goal tested by an appropriate body to the new standard.

 If you do have any questions we are happy to help.
 If there is anything concerning you about BS EN 16579 give us a call on 01785 594421 and speak to one of our experienced engineers who can guide you through the standard and give you appropriate advice.